Vernissage on Thursday, November 14, 6 – 8 pm

 Belinda Kazeem-Kamiński’s (b.
 1980, Vienna, AT) practice spans video installation, performance, and text.
 Her work is research-based and influenced by Black feminist theory and practice.
 It addresses life in the African diaspora while developing a unique artistic methodology, oscillating between haunting and hunting, something the artist refers to as h(a)unting.
 Often working with archives, she challenges conventional boundaries between documentary and speculative narratives.
 In recent years, the artist started exploring breath/lessness, leading to collaborations with sound artists and musicians.

-In the green neon light A Breathing (2024), Kazeem-Kamiński takes up a quote by African-American theorist and writer Christina Sharpe.
+On view in the last room, Kazeem-Kamiński's green neon light a breathing (2024) takes up a quote by African-American theorist and writer Christina Sharpe.
 The neon light serves as a signal and a reminder of the centrality of breath and breathing together in African and African Diasporan liberation struggles.

-Kazeem-Kamiński’s works have been exhibited in solo presentations at leading institutions, including Galerie für zeitgenössische Kunst Leipzig (2024), Phileas (2024), Camera Austria Graz (2022), and Kunsthalle Wien (2021).
-In addition, she has participated in prestigious international group exhibitions at IMMA Irish Museum of Modern Art (2024), Liverpool Biennial (2023), Art X Lagos (2023), Les Rencontres d’Arles (2022), and Museum der Moderne Salzburg (2021).
+Kazeem-Kamiński’s works have been exhibited in solo presentations at leading institutions, including Galerie für zeitgenössische Kunst Leipzig, DE (2024), Phileas, Vienna, AT (2024), Camera Austria Graz, AT (2022), and Kunsthalle Wien, AT (2021).
+In addition, she has participated in prestigious international group exhibitions at IMMA Irish Museum of Modern Art, Dublin, IRE (2024), Liverpool Biennial, UK (2023), Art X Lagos, NRA (2023), Les Rencontres d’Arles, FR (2022), and Museum der Moderne Salzburg, AT (2021).
 Kazeem-Kamiński’s practice has earned her numerous accolades, including the Otto Mauer Award (2023), the Art X Prize for the African Diaspora (2022), and the Camera Austria Award (2021).
-Her works are in international collections such as of the mumok, Vienna, AT; Belvedere, Vienna, AT, and Centre National des Arts Plastiques, Paris.
-FR.
+Her works are in international collections such as of the mumok, Vienna, AT; Belvedere, Vienna, AT, and Centre National des Arts Plastiques, Paris, FR.

 hidden